denizk0/cpzip/README.md

     -v, --verbose           Set output to verbose messages.
     --help                  Display this help screen.
     --version               Display version information.
     source_file (pos.
 0)    Required.
-Source file to copy. target_file (pos.
+Source file(s) to copy.
+Can be a wildcard. target_file (pos.
 1)    Required.
-Target file to copy to. target_path (pos.
+Target file(s) to copy to.
+Can be a wildcard. target_path (pos.
 2)    Required.
-Path within the target file.
+Path within the target file(s).
 Use '/' as a separator or as a root path.

 Example: